Calcium: How Women Should Protect Their Bodies

 I want to emphasize that this is a long-term benefit.
 Minerals gained from using unrefined sea salt—which yields 15 percent trace ionic minerals—should have similar benefits for human pregnancy in helping to prevent birth defects and miscarriage.

 • The problems women experience with menopause: It’s estimated that up to 40 percent of perimenopausal (nearly menopausal) women have low thyroid function that adds to their symptoms when their hormones begin to fluctuate, but I believe this is far too conservative of a figure.
-More realistically, it’s near 90 percent or more and hypothyroidism is probably near 95 percent, especially if a woman is more than 20 percent above her ideal body weight.
+More realistically, it’s near 90 percent or more, and hypothyroidism is probably near 95 percent, especially if a woman is more than 20 percent above her ideal body weight.
 In addition to hypothyroidism, excessive calcium contributes to dementia and other menopausal problems.
-To be clear, excess calcium, usually from supplementation and fortification in foods, leads to these problems.
+Excess calcium, usually from supplementation and fortification in foods, leads to these problems.

-• Consider bioidentical hormones: There is overwhelming biological evidence that bioidentical hormone replacement is not only natural and safe, but it also improves the quality of life and reduces breast cancer incidence, heart disease, stroke, dementia, osteoporosis, high cholesterol, and nearly all known chronic illnesses associated with aging.
+• Consider bioidentical hormones: There is overwhelming biological evidence that bioidentical hormone replacement is not only natural and safe but also improves the quality of life and reduces the incidence of breast cancer, heart disease, stroke, dementia, osteoporosis, high cholesterol, and nearly all known chronic illnesses associated with aging.
 Balanced physiologic transmucosal bioidentical hormone replacement is the specific method to consider.

 Be the first to comment